Yoon-Eric/Movie-Project/README.md

 All the data analysis (data cleaning, data visualization using python, answering questions) has been done in the Movie.ipynb file (using jupyter notebook).

-Comment - Visualization using Bokeh sometimes doesn't show up when viewing it on github
+Comment - Line graph using Bokeh sometimes doesn't show up when viewing it on github, so I also included a .png file showing the graph